 The Qingming Festival (清明節), also known as Tomb Sweeping Day is a traditional Chinese festival that falls on 4 or 5 April every year.
-In 2019, it falls on 5 April (Friday).
-It is the 15th day after the Spring Equinox (春分).
+In 2023, it falls on 5th April (Wednesday).
+It is always the 15th day after the Spring Equinox (春分).
 Its importance is similar to the All Souls Day in the West.

 The festival is the time for people to visit the tombs of the ancestors.
 People remember and pray for their ancestors.
 They sweep the tombs and offer to the deceased food, tea, wine, burn joss sticks, joss paper or ghost money, and paper models of everyday items that one may possess in real life such as food, clothes, car, mobile phone, fridge, microwave, and even apartment and house.
 The idea is to make sure the deceased can enjoy a good afterlife.
 Nowadays, some people offer flowers instead.

 The rites of Qingming Festival have a long tradition especially among farmers.
 This is the time they will start the spring ploughing.
 Some people carry willow branches with them or put willow branches on their gates and/or front doors.
 They believe the willow branches will help ward off the evil spirit that wanders on Qingming.

 Qingming Festival is also the time to enjoy the greenery of springtime (tà qīng, ‘treading on the greenery’ 踏青).
 People go on family outings with singing and dancing.
 In the old days, Qingming was also a time when young couples traditionally started courting.
 Another popular thing to do is to fly kites.
 Recently, tree-planting is a popular activity in the festival.

 The festival was associated with the Hanshi Festival (Cold Food Festival).
 Please read my separate page on Hanshi Festival.